bmeurant/technical-docs/software-architecture/api-paradigms/grpc.md

 - **Less Human-Readable**: The use of the binary Protobuf format makes it difficult to debug and inspect messages using standard text-based tools like `curl` or browser developer tools.
 Specialized tools (like `grpcurl`) are required.
 - **Steeper Learning Curve**: For teams accustomed to REST and JSON, adopting gRPC, Protocol Buffers, and the associated tooling can require a significant initial learning investment.

+## Security

+gRPC has robust, built-in support for [[authentication]], which is integrated directly into its channel-based communication.
+Security can be handled at two main levels:

+-   **Transport Security (Encryption)**: gRPC promotes the use of TLS (Transport Layer Security) to encrypt all traffic between the client and server.
+This is the most common and recommended approach for securing gRPC communication, preventing eavesdropping and man-in-the-middle attacks.
+This relies on the principles of [[pki|Public Key Infrastructure (PKI)]] to validate the server's identity.

+-   **Channel Authentication (Credentials)**: gRPC provides a flexible mechanism for passing credentials with each call.
+This is managed by attaching credentials to a channel.
+Common authentication patterns include:
+    -   **SSL/TLS with Certificates**: The client can present a certificate to the server to prove its identity (mutual TLS).
+    -   **Token-Based Authentication**: A client can attach a token (e.g., an OAuth 2.0 token or a [[jwt|JWT]]) to the metadata (headers) of each RPC call.
+The server can then inspect this token to authenticate and authorize the client.
+This is a common pattern for securing [[microservices]].

 ## Resources & Links

 ### Articles